Actively Recruiting

 - Pregnant, breastfeeding, or history of irregular menstrual cycles

-- Sleep disorders such as insomnia (Insomnia Severity Index score 15 or higher) or sleep apnea (oxygen desaturation index over 10 events per hour)
+- Sleep disorders including insomnia with a severity index score of 15 or higher, or sleep apnea with oxygen desaturation index over 10 events per hour

-- Excessive daytime sleepiness (Epworth Sleepiness Scale score over 10)
+- Excessive daytime sleepiness with a score over 10 on the Epworth Sleepiness Scale

 - Recent body weight changes of 5% or more within 3 months